MonCore/moncore/README.md

 All regulated domains — identity, AML, security, payments, cards, FX, reconciliation, audit and dashboards — are pre-integrated and governed inside the MonCore kernel.

-Partners integrate only with MonCore APIs and can deploy regulated financial products without building execution or compliance stacks.
+Partners integrate with MonCore through governed platform APIs or tenant-scoped frontend integration, and can deploy regulated financial products without building execution, security, or compliance stacks.

 → See: Platform Overview – Plug-and-Play Product Backend